Photo by Thomas Dozol

 ABOUT THE PROGRAM

 Attend this rare L.A. appearance by Canadian novelist and visual artist Douglas Coupland as he discusses his new novel, Worst.
 Person.
-Ever., with author and veteran interviewer Neil Strauss.
+Ever. with KPCC radio host Alex Cohen.

 Coupland is known for work that synthesizes high and low culture and that examines how modern technology impacts human existence.
 He first rose to fame with his debut novel, the 1991 bestseller Generation X: Tales for an Accelerated Culture, which helped to popularize terms like “Generation X” and “McJob.”

 This latest novel is a hilariously funny satire that chronicles the adventures of an inexplicably likeable antihero.